George-Milti/DnDObsidian/General/Player Characters/Rhüin.md

 Rhuin loves talking but the topics are usually rather simple, its more he doesn't like the silence then trying to have a good conversation.

+He has an unending loyalty to his battle-brothers

 He likes squirrels and rabbits.